akheron/optics-ts/README.md

 container (e.g. an array), and you can remove the element from the container.

-`.index()` is a removable prism.
+`.at()` is a removable prism.
 It focuses on an index of an array, and lets you also remove that index:

 ```typescript